Pooch63/Buffalo-Tongue/README.md

 - Update
 - Delete

-(and of course, conditions can be optionally included for every function).
+(and of course, conditions can be optionally included for select and update).

 Using Buffalo Tongue is EXTREMELY simple.
 Installation is just like any other pacakge: